giove91/multi-table-tournament/guide.md

 A round has the following properties.
 - Number: newly generated rounds get the smallest natural number greater than the number of all existing rounds.
 - Visibility: this affects what is shown in the public page.
 If set to _Hide_, the round does not appear at all in the public page.
-If set to _Hide results_, the round appears in the public page, but the results of the matches are not shown.
+If set to _Hide results_, the round appears in the public page, but the results of the matches are not shown (and they are ignored in the public scoreboards).
 If set to _Show_, the round appears in the public page together with all the results of completed matches.
 - Scheduled time: if set, this time appears in the public page.

 ### Matches